 Before you gave birth did you even know you could exclusively pump?
 It was not something I was informed of then but out of necessity I pumped for both my boys when they were fed through an NG tube in the NICU.

 Find out more about exclusively pumping and follow Tamari as she gives you the information you need to make informed decisions about pumping .
 She will empower you to feel confident, to stop guessing and start rocking each pump.
 Be in control of your pumping journey; whether you chose it, or it chose you.

 One of the most important skills a new parent must learn is how to feed their baby.
 Working with a lactation consultant is one of the best ways to learn how.
 Visiting a lactation consultant can help your family learn how to feed your newborn by breast/chest feeding or other appropriate methods when needed.

-I recommend contacting the hospital you gave birth at if you need additional support postpartum from a lactation consultant.
-You can also book a session with Azura from Azura Infant Feeding Support
+I recommend contacting the hospital you gave birth at if you need additional 1:1 support postpartum from a lactation consultant or book a private session.
+I highly recommend Azura from Azura Infant Feeding Support.